asheshrambachan/LanguageModel_Labels/README.md

 ## Repository Structure

 This repository is organized to facilitate the replication of results presented in the paper.
-The subdirectories are structured based on task type (**prediction** or **estimation**) and data source (**financial news headlines** of **Congressional bills**):
+The subdirectories are structured based on task type (**prediction** or **estimation**) and application (**financial news headlines** or **Congressional legislation**):
 - `prediction_headlines/`: Code and data for prediction tasks involving financial news headlines.
-- `prediction_cb/`: Code and data for prediction tasks involving Congressional bills data.
+- `prediction_legislation/`: Code and data for prediction tasks involving Congressional legislation.
 - `estimation_headlines/`: Code and data for estimation tasks involving financial news headlines.
-- `estimation_cb/`: Code and data for estimation tasks involving Congressional bills data.
+- `estimation_legislation/`: Code and data for estimation tasks involving Congressional legislation.
 - `figures/`: Code and outputs for generating figures presented in the paper.
 - `tables/`: Code and outputs for generating tables presented in the paper.